AdobeDocs/experience-manager-desktop-app.en/help/best-practices-for-v1.md

 AEM desktop app provides virtual access to the whole DAM repository - and it might be complicated for the creative users on desktop to find and access the right assets on their desktop.
 Use these best practices to simplify that for them.

 * Use collaboration features in AEM Assets Web UI to provide more direct access to the right assets for the creative user.
 Sharing folders or collections, providing Smart Collections (saved searches), or sending notifications with pointers to the right assets are some of them.
-Creative user can then use desktop acions in the web UI to quickly get access to these assets on their destkop.
+Creative user can then use desktop actions in the web UI to quickly get access to these assets on their desktop.
 * Consider the right permissions for assets (access control) to simplify the view into the DAM repository for the creative users, basically limiting their access to only assets they need / are interested in:

   * Certain areas not relevant to the creative users might be denied for their user group(s), to remove them from their view, also on desktop